American Studies and Culture Graduate Program

 Core Faculty in American Studies and Culture

-The core faculty in the American Studies program has strengths in the following areas: critical analyses of race and ethnicity; cultural studies; diaspora and nationality; empire; eco-critical studies; food justice and sovereignty; gender; literatures; popular culture; theories of the body; and cultural texts and linguistics.
+The core faculty in the American Studies and Culture program has strengths in the following areas: critical analyses of race and ethnicity; cultural studies; diaspora and nationality; empire; eco-critical studies; food justice and sovereignty; gender; literatures; popular culture; theories of the body; and cultural texts and linguistics.

 Professor of comparative ethnic studies and American Studies and Culture, Mary Bloodsworth-Lugo’s research and teaching interest areas span 9/11 cultural production, race and racism, U.S. popular culture and film, constructions of citizenship, body theory and embodiment, contemporary continental philosophy, and food sovereignty and food justice.